-All simulators were coded in \texttt{C++} and implemented in R via the package \texttt{Rcpp}.
+For PMMH runs, all filters and simulators were coded in \texttt{C++} and implemented in R via the package \texttt{Rcpp}.
 All runs were performed on a desktop computer with an Intel Core i7-10700 processor and a 2.90GHz clock speed.
-For PMMH, a Gaussian random walk proposal was applied to the natural logarithm of the parameter (vector), with innovation variance $\gamma \Var{\log\theta|y_{1:T}}$, and the scaling $\gamma$ chosen to meet a desired acceptance rate \citep[see Table~1 of][]{schmon2021}.
-Code to implement the Frankenfilter and competing methods for each application is available from https://github.com/AndyGolightly/Frankenfilter.
+For PMMH, a Gaussian random walk proposal was applied to the natural logarithm of the parameter (vector), with innovation variance $\gamma \Var{\log\theta|y_{1:n}}$, and the scaling $\gamma$ chosen to meet a desired acceptance rate \citep[see Table~1 of][]{schmon2021}.
+Code for the SDE experiments was written in R and run on an Intel Core Ultra 5 235U (up to 4.9 GHz).
+Code to implement the Frankenfilter and competing methods for each application is available from https://github.com/AndyGolightly/Frankenfilter .

 Throughout, we abbreviate the bootstrap particle filter to BSPF, the Frankenfilter to FF and the alive particle filter to APF.
 When tabulating results, for the BSPF, $m_+$ represents the actual number of particles used and for the APF it represents the hard threshold, after which the algorithm is terminated and returns an estimated likelihood of 0.
 Effective sample size is abbreviated to ESS and effective samples per second to ESS/s.